-Church roof collapses in north Mexico, killing at least nine and injuring about 50, officials say
+At least 10 people are dead after church roof collapsed in northern Mexico during Sunday Mass

-CIUDAD MADERO, Mexico (AP) — The roof of a church collapsed in northern Mexico during a Mass on Sunday, killing at least nine people and injuring around 50, authorities said as searchers probed in the wreckage late into the night looking for survivors and other victims.
+CIUDAD MADERO, Mexico (AP) — The roof of a church collapsed in northern Mexico during Sunday Mass, killing at least 10 people and injuring around 60, authorities said as searchers probed in the wreckage throughout the night and into Monday morning looking for survivors and more victims.

 Approximately 30 parishioners were believed to have been trapped in the rubble when the roof caved in, officials said.
 Searchers crawled under the roof slabs and officials brought in dogs to help search for possible survivors.